SwissDataScienceCenter/renku-design-docs/rfcs/009-multi-container-sessions/009-multi-container-sessions.md

 > What parts of the design do you expect to resolve through the implementation of this feature before stabilisation?

 > What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?

+> Where to mount the PVC in additional containers?
+Currently we mount at `/home/jovyan/work` but what if a `jovyan` user does not exist in the image that is used to run a container?
+Should we be asking users for this specifically?